Palkó Dárdai

-Pál "Palkó" Dárdai (born 24 April 1999) is a professional footballer who plays as a midfielder for Nemzeti Bajnokság I club Fehérvár.
+Pál "Palkó" Dárdai (born 24 April 1999) is a professional footballer who plays as a midfielder for Hungarian club Puskás Akadémia FC.
 Born in Germany, he plays for the Hungary national team.

 Club career

 Youth

 Dárdai began his youth career at Seeburger SV in 2006, before moving to 1.
 FC Wilmersdorf in 2009.
 In 2011, Dárdai moved to the youth academy of Hertha BSC, following his father's retirement from football after 14 years with Hertha.

 Hertha BSC

 Dárdai made his debut for Hertha BSC II on 18 March 2017, starting in an away match against Carl Zeiss Jena in the Regionalliga Nordost.
 Dárdai scored to put Hertha 2–1 ahead, before being substituted out with the match finishing as a 2–2 draw.

 On 2 November 2017, Dárdai made his professional debut for Hertha BSC under his father in the UEFA Europa League, coming on as a substitute in the 79th minute for Alexander Esswein in the 2–0 home win against Ukrainian club Zorya Luhansk.